QRC and International students

 Cambridge/CIE Students: CIE (Cambridge International Exam) candidates must attain at least 60 UCAS points (from the UCAS Tariff) over two or more subjects and have IGCSE Mathematics Grade D or better and AS English Language or AS English Literature with Grade E or better.

 Students studying out side of NZ must have successfully passed 12 years of schooling equivalent to the above NZ requirements.
-A full list of equivalencies may be found at the following link: Learn more about international equivalences
+A full list of equivalencies can be found here.

 English Language Requirements